Heidi Johansen-Berg

 Heidi Johansen-Berg is a Professor of Cognitive Neuroscience and Director of the Wellcome Centre for Integrative Neuroimaging at the University of Oxford.
 She studies brain plasticity in the context of stroke rehabilitation and aging.

 Education and training

 Johansen-Berg went to Waseley Hills High School in Rubery, Birmingham.
 She later received an undergraduate degree in experimental psychology and philosophy from St Edmund Hall at the University of Oxford, where she is now a fellow.
 She then stayed at Oxford to complete a 4-year DPhil in Neuroscience funded by the Wellcome Trust.

 Personal life

 Heidi Johansen-Berg was born in Liverpool UK in 1974 from parents John and Joan Johansen-Berg.
 She has 2 brothers - Mark and Jake Johansen-Berg, and is married to Matthew Rushworth with whom they have two daughters.

 Achievements and awards

 Johansen-Berg was the Chair of Organization for Human Brain Mapping in 2010–2011.
 In 2016 Johansen-Berg received a Wellcome Trust Principal Research Fellowship to support her work on neuroplasticity.
-She was elected a Fellow of the Royal Society in 2024.
+She was elected a Fellow of the Academy of Medical Sciences in 2021 and a Fellow of the Royal Society in 2024.